pnnl/cst/docs/QuickStart.md

 # Quick Start
 This page provides the simplest method of installing CoSim Toolbox (CST) and running a few examples.
 This effectively tests many of the CST APIs and functionality.
 This set of examples assumes you're running from macOS or Linux or in WSL on Windows.
-If running Linux, you may have to use `python3` everywhere you see `python` below (depending on your distribution).
+If running Linux, you may have to use `python3` everywhere you see `python` below (or vice versa, depending on your distribution).

 ## Download and Install CST
 This install is for just the APIs and none of the persistent services you may want to use.
 (For further details see the [full installation page](./Installation.md) )